Tolga

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 shows Tolga's median income among taxpayers is $48,547.
-The average income in the suburb is $57,471.
-Nationally, incomes are higher with a median of $69,611 and an average of $92,777.
-In comparison, Rest of Qld has a median income of $53,146 and an average of $66,593.
-Based on Wage Price Index growth since financial year 2023, current estimates for Tolga's median income would be approximately $53,358 by September 2025, with the average estimated at $63,166.
-Census data indicates household incomes in Tolga rank between the 31st and 34th percentiles.
-The largest earnings band is $1,500 - 2,999, capturing 33.5% of the community (1,156 individuals), similar to the broader area where this cohort represents 31.7%.
-Housing costs allow for retention of 88.1% of income, but disposable income ranks below average at the 39th percentile.
-The suburb's SEIFA income ranking places it in the 4th decile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that Tolga's median income is $48,547 and average income is $57,471.
+This is lower than national figures of a median income of $53,146 and an average income of $66,593 for Regional Qld.
+Based on Wage Price Index growth of 11.36% since financial year 2023, estimated incomes as of March 2026 would be approximately $54,062 (median) and $64,000 (average).
+Census data indicates that Tolga's household, family, and personal incomes rank modestly between the 31st and 34th percentiles.
+Income brackets show that the $1,500 - $2,999 bracket dominates with 33.5% of residents (1,195 people), similar to the broader area at 31.7%.
+Housing costs are manageable with 88.1% retained, but disposable income is below average at the 39th percentile and Tolga's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income